gvwilson/thirdbit/_posts/2019/2019-01-26-the-element-of-programming-writing-style.md

 -   Johnson's *[GUI Bloopers](https://www.amazon.com/GUI-Bloopers-2-0-Interactive-Technologies/dp/0123706432/)*
     doesn't go from simple to complex,
     but from clumsy to elegant.
-    Each small section (2--4 pages) analyzes a flaw in a specific user interface---the font selection dialog in Microsoft Word, for example---and then describes how it could be improved.
+    Each small section (2--4 pages) analyzes a flaw in a specific user interface—the font selection dialog in Microsoft Word, for example—and then describes how it could be improved.
     This is much more effective than any direct exposition of high-level rules like "make use of negative space", since it allows the reader to build and test a mental model grounded in specifics.
     (In my experience, expounding on general rules is usually ineffective,